Skip to main content

 Understanding the different types of encryption is crucial for protecting email communications.

-While TLS is a great starting point for securing data in transit, end-to-end encryption methods like PGP and S/MIME offer greater security for sensitive information.
+While TLS is a useful starting point for securing data in transit, end-to-end encryption methods like PGP and S/MIME offer greater protection for sensitive information.

-AES-256 remains the gold standard, providing a robust, efficient solution for industries where data security is paramount.
+AES-256 encryption remains a widely trusted option for industries where data security is paramount.

-A layered strategy, combining encryption with other security practices, such as strong authentication and ongoing user training, is your best defence against cyber threats.
+A layered strategy, combining encryption with other security practices, such as strong authentication and ongoing user training, is a practical defence against common cyber threats.

 FAQs